 Cat MahariArtist & Black Being Walder Foundation Awardee

-Cat Mahari’s practice is built from a richly layered body history, stemming from an archive of research and physical training with the intent of manifesting an intellectual, material, and informal grammar of liberation via documentation, video, and live performance.
-Through …
+Cat Mahari’s practice is built from a richly layered body history, stemming from an archive of research, physical training, and intent to manifest an intellectual, material, and informal legacy of liberation through documentation.
+By examining personal marks and socio-genealogical maps, …